greatscottgadgets/luna/docs/source/custom_hardware.rst

 Full-Speed using FPGA I/O
 -------------------------

-LUNA provides a *gateware PHY* that enables an FPGA to communicate at Full Speed using only FPGA 3V3 I/O and a pull-up resistor.
+The LUNA library provides a *gateware PHY* that enables an FPGA to communicate at Full Speed using only FPGA 3V3 I/O and a pull-up resistor.
 The FPGA must be able to provide stable 48 MHz and 12 MHz clocks.

 The following clock domains are required: